marioac23/tascos-research/README.md

 To Do:
-1 Look into finding maps data to see how many tascas have closed down and how many airbnbs hav opened over the years
+1 Look into finding maps data to see how many tascas have closed down and how many airbnbs hav opened over the years Add Andre's list of tascos to the data